 - Order this shoe half a size larger than your child’s current foot size

-- Fits medium feet
+- Fits children with medium or wide feet

 - Order this shoe half a size larger than your child’s current foot size

-In each of the descriptions of the shoes I indicate whether you need to order a half a size or a whole size bigger than your child’s foot size to provide the correct amount of growing room.
+In each of the descriptions of the shoes, I indicate whether you need to order a half size or a whole size bigger than your child’s current foot size to provide the correct amount of growing room.

 What Makes the Shoes I Recommend Effective for Flat Feet?